cavebeat/gandi-live-dns/README.md

 ##### subdomains
 All subdomains which should be updated.
 They get created if they do not yet exist.

+* `subdomains` for ipv4
+* `subdomains6` for ipv6

 ```
 subdomains = ["subdomain1", "subdomain2", "subdomain3"]
+subdomains6 = ["subdomain1v6", "subdomain2v6", "subdomain3v6"]
 ```

 The first subdomain is used to find out the actual IP in the Zone Records.
+If the returnded ip from is ipv6, it will use the first from subdomains6.

 #### Run the script
 And run the script: